 Where do I pick up my Garden In A Box?

 All gardens must be picked up at one of our pickup locations during the spring or late summer seasons.
-During the order checkout process, customers will select from available pickup locations and times.
+During the order checkout process, customers will select from available pickup locations, dates, and time slots.

 What should I expect at the pickup event?
 Do I need to know my order number?